docsmatter/docsmatter.org-obsolete/content/post/github-collaborating-on-a-project.md

 In the following, we assume that you have successfully performed all preparatory steps:

-* Installed and configured Git on you local computer.
+* Installed and configured Git on your local computer.
 * Created an account in GitHub.
 * Set up authentication to GitHub from Git.
 * Checked that you can access the repository you want to collaborate on and that the owner